sailfish009/goodvibes/docs/goodvibes.readthedocs.io/screenshots.rst

 to your notification area (also called system tray).

 This is a kind of legacy feature, and it will be removed from Goodvibes at some point in the future.
-This is not supported by the toolkit (GTK+) anymore, and this is also disappearing from various desktop environments (GNOME and Ubuntu at least).
+This is not supported by the toolkit (GTK) anymore, and this is also disappearing from various desktop environments (GNOME and Ubuntu at least).